The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: Assumptions and the Main Theoretical Result

 \section{Assumptions and the Main Theoretical Result}

 In this section, we provide a theoretical guarantee for the dGCM test from Algorithm~\ref{algo:dGCM_test}.
-To do this, we introduce a theoretical framework for high-dimensional nonstationary nonlinear processes.
-Our framework enables hypothesis testing based on the residuals formed from the predictions of black-box time-varying regression estimators.

 We allow the processes to exhibit slow decay in temporal dependence and highly complex forms of nonstationarity, which may be both abrupt and smooth.
 We control the temporal dependence and nonstationarity of the processes \textit{uniformly} over collections of distributions by employing versions of the functional dependence measure of \textcite{wu_funct_dep_meas} and the total variation-type nonstationarity condition of \textcite{seq_gauss_approx2022}.
 These distribution-uniform assumptions are needed for the uniform level guarantee for the dGCM test in Theorem~\ref{thm:test_nsts_DR}, which is our main theoretical result.

-The framework we introduce in this section nests several well-studied classes of processes.
-In Section~\ref{appendix:CI_test_SIEVE} of the supplement, we show how our framework nests a class of nonstationary processes called locally stationary processes, which allows for smooth changes over time.
+Our framework nests many classes of stochastic processes.
+In Section A of the supplement, we show how our framework nests a widely used class of nonstationary processes called locally stationary processes, which exhibit smooth changes over time.
+In Section D of the supplement, we discuss piecewise locally stationary processes, which exhibit both smooth changes and abrupt change-points.
 Stationary processes arise as a special case in our framework, precisely when there is no nonstationarity.
 Similarly, our framework accommodates temporally independent sequences with time-varying distributions.
-The fundamental setting of iid sequences arises as yet another special case when there is neither nonstationarity nor temporal dependence.
+The iid setting arises when there is neither nonstationarity nor temporal dependence.

-We discuss how our framework is compatible with even more types of nonstationary processes in Section~\ref{appendix:extensions_and_additional_discussion} of the supplement.
-Notably, we explain how our framework nests a very general class of nonstationary processes called piecewise locally stationary processes.
-This class extends the framework for locally stationary processes by permitting both smooth changes and abrupt breakpoints.
-Also, we allow for cyclostationary processes, which are a class of nonstationary processes that exhibit repetition over time.
-Additionally, we explain how to leverage black-box simulators for $(X,Z)$ by using simulation-and-regression techniques.